 What’s for dinner?

-To help you answer that question, every Thursday, I post Five Paleo Dinners To Cook Next Week, a collection of five paleo and Whole30 approved dinner recipes, a condiment to add zing to basic ingredients, a special snack, recommendations for complimentary side dishes, and advice for how to work the recipe into a Weekly Cookup.
-It’s not really a meal plan—it’s more like ideas for dishes you might like to cook.
+To help you answer that question, every Thursday, I post Five Paleo Dinners To Cook Next Week, a collection of paleo and Whole30 approved dinner recipes, a condiment to add zing to basic ingredients, a special snack, recommendations for complimentary side dishes, and advice for how to work the recipe into a Weekly Cookup.
+It’s not really a meal plan—it’s ideas for dishes you might like to cook.

-And for newbies to the Whole30, I created a 4-week food plan that includes some of my favorite recipes.
+For newbies to the Whole30, I created a 4-week food plan that includes some of my favorite recipes.
 Week 1 and Week 2 include recipes, shopping lists, and step-by-step instructions for cooking the food in the least amount of time; Weeks 3 and 4 give you guidelines to come up with your own meal plans.